AravindKannappan1/Able-LLM-Chatbot/README.md

 3. Write multiple response variations.
 4. Add the new intent object to the `knowledgeBase` array.

-### Styling Modifications

-The chatbot's appearance can be customized by modifying the CSS:

-- **Color scheme** (currently using Able.co's blue branding).
-- **Message bubble styles**.
-- **Font choices and sizing**.
-- **Layout and dimensions**.

-## Advanced Enhancements

-For a more sophisticated implementation, consider:

-- **Backend integration**: Connect to Able.co's CRM or knowledge base for dynamic responses.
-- **Session context**: Remember earlier parts of the conversation for more coherent interactions.
-- **Machine learning**: Implement more advanced NLP for better intent recognition.
-- **Analytics**: Track common questions to identify gaps in website information.
-- **Handoff functionality**: Allow seamless transition to human support for complex inquiries.

-## Integration Guidelines

-To integrate this chatbot into Able.co's website:

-1. Host the JavaScript and HTML files on your web server.
-2. Include the necessary scripts in your website pages.
-3. Add the chatbot container element where you want it to appear.
-4. Optionally, implement a toggle button to show/hide the chatbot.

-## Maintenance

-To keep the chatbot up-to-date:

-- Regularly review and update the information in the knowledge base.
-- Add new intents based on common customer inquiries.
-- Refine existing responses based on user feedback.
-- Expand the pattern list for each intent to improve recognition accuracy.

 ## License

 This project is proprietary and created specifically for Able.co's use.